huang2002/3h-log/README.md

 const Logger = require('3h-log');

 Logger.default.info('This is a piece of information logged by the default logger.');
-// prints: [INFO] This is an information logged by the default logger.
+// prints: [INFO] This is a piece of information logged by the default logger.

 const logger = new Logger();